bdadam/continuous-journey-as24/markdown.md

 # Where are we now?

 - ... ca. 30 independent teams
-- ... uncountable micro services and projects
+- ... large number of (micro) services
 - ... polyglot architecture (Node.js, Scala, JVM, static pages)
 - ... teams are responsible for their infrastructure + code + features
 - ... teams release independently of other teams